 What's your experience as a Black person in Canada?

 My experience as a black person in Canada has been pretty average.
 I was born and raised in Toronto where I have always had friends from different cultural and religious backgrounds.
-I’ve never been told I couldn’t do something because of the colour of my skin, but I’m not naïve to the fact that not every corner of this country is as open minded.
+I’ve never been told I couldn’t do something because of the color of my skin, but I’m not naïve to the fact that not every corner of this country is as open-minded.
 I’ve been to places where I know I’m not welcome

 Are there as many opportunities for Blacks in Canada that can produce role models and institutions like TD Jakes, Beyonce, Tyler Perry, Obama, BET, etc.

 Growing up in North America I took it for granted that I could become anything that I wanted, and I didn’t realize how fortunate we all are here in Canada until I traveled to countries where if you’re born poor you will die poor and things like education and health care are only for the rich.